Race of a Thousand Years

 The 2000 Race of a Thousand Years was an endurance race and the final round of the 2000 American Le Mans Series.
 It was run on the Adelaide Street Circuit in Australia on New Year's Eve, 31 December 2000.
 The race was run on the full 3.780 km (2.349 mi) Grand Prix circuit used by Formula One for the Australian Grand Prix between 1985–1995, rather than the shorter 3.219 km (2.001 mi) Supercars version of the circuit used since 1999.
-The Race of a Thousand Years was intended to be run for 1000 kilometres but was stopped short due to time constraints, two hours before midnight, after completing 850 kilometres.
+The race was scheduled to run for six hours from 4pm to 10pm.

 Background

 Like the 1999 Le Mans Fuji 1000 km, the Race of a Thousand Years was intended as a precursor to a planned Asia-Pacific Le Mans Series (APLMS) run by Don Panoz and the Professional Sports Car Racing body, just as the Silverstone and Nürburgring events earlier in the season were for the European Le Mans Series (ELMS).
 After a small number of entrants for the European series in 2001, as well as a lack of entrants for a third Asian-Pacific exhibition event at the Sepang Circuit, the APLMS plans were cancelled.

 The race was the final of twelve endurance sports car racing rounds of the 2000 American Le Mans Series and took place at the Adelaide Street Circuit on 31 December 2000.
 The event was the first in a nine-year contract, but was abandoned after only one.
 Over 135,000 fans attended the race meeting, with almost 70,000 of them in attendance on race day, though race organisers had hoped for around 200,000 people in attendance during the race weekend.